byam11123/ai-expense/README.md

 # AI Expense Snap

-AI Expense Snap is an intelligent expense tracking application that leverages AI to scan receipts and automatically extract expense information.
+AI Expense Snap is an intelligent expense tracking application that leverages AI to scan receipts and automatically extract expense information with persistent storage using Supabase.

 ## Features